corda/corda-solutions/bn-apps/cordapp-updates-distribution/corda-updates-shell/README.md

 ```

-## Resolution
+## Configuration resolution

-Resolution of configuration file is done in the following order:
+Configuration file is looked up in the following order:
-1. An explicit path if one has been provided via command line parameters,
+1. An explicit path if one has been provided via command line `--configPath` parameter
-2. `settings.yaml` under the current working folder
+2. `settings.yaml` in the current working folder
-3. `settings.yaml` under `USER.HOME/.corda-updates`
+3. `settings.yaml` in `USER.HOME/.corda-updates`

 # How to start

-1. Download *corda-updates-shell* jar file or build it by yourself
+1. Download *corda-updates-shell* jar or build it by yourself
 2. Initialise a local repository via `java -jar corda-updates-shell-xxx.jar --mode=INIT`
-3. Amend `settings.yaml`, add required CorDapps
+3. Add CorDapps that you would like to sync to `settings.yaml`
 4. Start using the utility by invoking `SYNC` or `PRINT_VERSIONS` commands